 a statement of cash flows.

 Most software packages can easily provide you a balance sheet, profit & loss statement and debtors/creditors reports as at 30 June.
 However not all can run a statement of cash flows, so you may need to manually prepare it or ask us for help.
 QBCC will accept a statement of cash flows using either the Direct or Indirect Method in accordance with Accounting Standards.
-If you’d like a free statement of cash flows (indirect method) template please contact our office.

 2. Is your construction contract work in progress (WIP) correctly recorded?